mesg-foundation/docs/tutorials/erc20-transfer-notifications/send-emails-with-sendgrid.md

 mesg-core service dev
 ```

-Don't worry, the first time you do this, it will take a bit of time because MESG Core is building your Service, but the subsequent times will be faster.
+Don't worry, the first time you do this, it will take a bit of time because MESG Engine is building your Service, but the subsequent times will be faster.

 Wait for the service to start and then copy the service ID.